 n, B

-n calculations, is possible to plot the function and its Fourier Series by clicking "Show Graph".
-At this case
+n calculations, it is possible to plot the function and its Fourier Series by clicking "Show Graph".
+In this case

-By default, the problem begins with the continuous function and the interval following
+By default, the problem starts with a picewise-continuous function given in following interval:

 \( f(x) = \left\{\begin{matrix} x^2+x+1 & x \in [-1,0)\\ 0 & x \in [0,1] \end{matrix}\right. \)